equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 * https://divshot.com/blog/tips/using-a-chromebook-for-web-development/
 * https://medium.com/@martinmalinda/ultimate-guide-for-web-development-on-chromebook-part-1-crouton-2ec2e6bb2a2d#.r7bn4vqpx

-...I just though I'll bring to community another article with my experience from diferent angle.
+...I just though I'll bring to community another article with my experience from different angle.

 If you had by any chance red my previous blog posts before you may know that I'm a Full Stack Ruby on Rails Developer.
 I daily write tone of code on both Backend & Frontend side + but load of DevOps.
 I'm a huge proponent of testing, TDD, BDD, CI tools.